dltxio/idem-old/README.md

 ## Implementation on Third-Party sites
 ### Step 1:  Onboarding on Third-Party Sites

-The exchange creates a unique URL with the url schema `did://` with the claims the exchange requires for
+The exchange creates a unique URL with the url schema `did://` with the claims the exchange requires for:

 * Call back URL (mandatory)
 * Nonce as UUID (mandatory)
 * A list of claims required

-Eg: `did://callback=myexchange.com.au/register?nonce=8b5c66c0-bceb-40b4-b099-d31b127bf7b3`
+Eg: `did://callback=myexchange.com.au/verify?nonce=8b5c66c0-bceb-40b4-b099-d31b127bf7b3`

-### Step 2:  Posting the signed data
+### Step 2:  Posting the signed data to the exchange
-The user will then receive confirmation alert on the ...
+The user will then receive confirmation alert on the device with the claims the exchange is requesting.

+The app will the post the claims in the following schema.

 ```json